 Some states have comparative negligence laws, and others do not.
 Ohio is one of the states that operates under strict comparative negligence laws, which means that the victim of the personal injury claim can be held partially responsible for their injuries.
 This impacts the amount of damages that you are able to recover.
 If you are 30% responsible for your injuries, then you can only recover 70% of your damages.
 If you are more than 50% responsible for your injuries, then you cannot recover any of your damages.

 The discovery phase of a personal injury claim begins as soon as you file your claim.
 This involves research into the facts of the case on both sides.
 This is typically completed with the aid of an attorney who will seek out the details of the case, asking questions, requesting supporting documents, deposing witnesses, and establishing all of the necessary evidence to prove the case.
 If there is conflicting evidence or testimonies, then this will be addressed and the attorneys will be prepared to prove or disprove the claims if the case goes to trial.

 Learn More with a Free Consultation from an Ohio Personal Injury Attorney

 If you’ve sustained damages through a personal injury and intend to file a claim, the best thing you can do is to learn everything you can about the laws and procedures for personal injury claims in Ohio.
 You’ll want legal advice and guidance concerning the specifics of your claim.
-Contact the determined Ohio personal injury attorneys at Chester Law Group today for a free consultation.
+Contact the determined Ohio personal injury attorneys at Ohio Car Accident Lawyers today for a free consultation.